kparc/kcc/README.md

   of readability.
 * The course is driven entirely by densely annotated code, comments contain essential material.
-* New syntax is often introduced inline, some is assumed self-explanatory, some relies on your intuition.
+* New syntax is often introduced inline, some is self-explanatory, some relies on your intuition.
-* The narrative is linear, each chapter builds on all previous.
+* The narrative is linear, all chapters build previous.
 * Skipping exercise will halt your progress.

 This might feel a bit intense, but we hope the course is still lightweight enough